mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What are your plans for the near future?
 And far future?

+For the next couple of years I want to keep learning and train myself in AI programming.
+I am also excited to live a couple of years outside of Spain to experience living in another culture, learn a new language and all that.
+So those are my short term goals.

+In the far future, I have not formed a strong idea yet.
+Depending on the following years maybe I want to return to Spain and work remotely or maybe I am fine where I live.
+What I am sure of is that I want to be an essential and valuable member in the company, having learned a lot on the past years and putting that knowledge into practice.
+Maybe helping new entrees in the company.

 ### Why do you like AI programming?

 ### What inspired you to pursue a career in videogames programming?